Constipation in ChildrenReturn to Overview Page

 - constant pain in his or her abdomen

 What causes constipation in children?

-- are embarrassed to use a public bathroom
+- feels embarrassed to use a public bathroom

-- are worried about having a painful or an unpleasant bowel movement
+- fears having a painful or an unpleasant bowel movement

 - some medicines used to treat depression

 Certain health and nutrition problems